hphelion/documentation/commercial/3rd-party-license-agreements.md

 means each individual or legal entity that creates, contributes to the creation of, or owns Covered Software.</p>

 <p>1.2.
 "Contributor Version"
-means the combination of the Contributions of others (if any) used by a Contributor and that particular Contributor?s Contribution.</p>
+means the combination of the Contributions of others (if any) used by a Contributor and that particular Contributor's Contribution.</p>

 <p>1.3.
 "Contribution"
 means Covered Software of a particular Contributor.</p>